GooseCoder/RoboticsND-Home-Service-Robot/Readme.md

 # Udacity Robotics Nanodegree
 ## Home Service Robot

 Home Service Robot project for the Robotics Nanodegree Program.
+The following packages are used on the application:

+* gmapping to support the SLAM based map generation.
+* turtlebot this is the robot that navigates the simulated world.
+* turtlebot_simulator launches the gazebo simulation of the turtlebot
+* turtlebot_interactions library that allows user side interaction with turtlebot

 ## Setup